 31st March 1998

 By Andreas Whittam Smith

-remember Nabokov's careful, if lyrical definition of a nymphet, the sole object of Humbert's sexual desires: Between the age limits of nine and 14 there occur maidens who, to certain bewitched travellers, twice or many times older than
+did I remember Nabokov's careful, if lyrical definition of a nymphet, the sole object of Humbert's sexual desires: Between the age limits of nine and 14 there occur maidens who, to certain bewitched travellers, twice or many times older than